Riegooo/mini-quiz-app/README.md

 ## 🚀 How to Run

-Follow these steps to run the quiz:
+Clone the repository and run the following commands:

 1. **Clone this repository:**
    ```bash